 Before you start digging, be sure to call 811, the national "call before you dig" hotline, to get a map of underground utilities on your property.
 This is especially important when digging near the house because there are bound to be water and drain lines in your way, and if you damage one without checking first, you could have an expensive repair on your hands.
 If the land slopes toward the house, there may be an underground drainage system in place that isn't on file with the utility companies, so watch for that too.

-Always consider the final size of the trees and bushes you plant and provide space for them to grow.
+Always consider the mature size of the trees and bushes you plant and provide space for them to grow.
 Too many plants crowded together looks and feels uncomfortable.
 Add some hardscape features to add definition to your foundation plantings.

 - Get Busy Gardening: How to Design a Front Yard Foundation Planting